-The WCMC Emergency Management Tool is a web-based system that was created to help departments prepare for those adverse events that we call a disaster.
+The WCM Emergency Management Tool is a web-based system that was created to help departments prepare for those adverse events that we call a disaster.
 Disasters can be wide in scope (earthquake, fire, pandemic, terrorism, civil disturbance).
 Disasters can also be quite local in scope (failure of your hard drive!).

-The goal of business emergency planning is to enable us to continue WCMC’s “business” (teaching, research, and patient care) despite any disaster that befalls us.
+The goal of business emergency planning is to enable us to continue WCM’s “business” (teaching, research, and patient care) despite any disaster that befalls us.
 If a severe disaster rendered us unable to continue, our goal would be to resume as much teaching, research, and patient care as possible within a very short time.

 - ACTION ITEMS that can be done, starting now, to lessen the impact of a disaster, and to put us in a better position to continue functioning.